 2. More of the disabled are likely to end up in nursing homes and institutions.
 Many who are helped by Medicaid depend on the modest lifeline it provides to pay for services like personal care assistants to help them feed themselves, to help them get dressed in the morning and even help them use the bathroom.
 Cuts to Medicaid will mean that many disabled individuals will no longer be able to live in their own homes and they will lose a big chunk of their personal freedom.
 When they have to forgo personal help they will be forced into nursing homes and other institutions.
 In a press release, the not-for-profit advocacy group The National Disability Rights Network, said, “[do] not to send people with disabilities back to a time when it was nearly impossible for us to obtain health insurance, live in the home of our choice or participate in community life.
 We will never go back to those days.
 Never.”

 3. Those with pre-existing conditions will no longer be protected.
 Under Obamacare, health insurance companies can’t refuse to cover you or charge you more just because you have a health problem which you had before the date your health coverage starts.
 Under the provisions of the AHCA, states can waive these protections, that is the Iowa or Nebraska legislature could allow insurance companies to charge you more if you have a pre-existing condition like diabetes, cancer or asthma (to name just a few conditions).
-If this happens, for many people with disabilities the cost of health insurance will become so steep that will be priced out of their coverage.
+If this happens, for many people with disabilities the cost of health insurance will become so steep that they will be priced out of their coverage.
 The Center for American Progress using insurer data from the Centers for Medicare and Medicaid Services found that “people with metastatic cancer would see an annual surcharge of more than $140,000, people who've had a heart attack would see a $58,000 bump, people with depression or bipolar disorder would see premium hike by $8,500, and pregnant women would see costs rise by $17,320.”

 4. High Risk Pools Are Risky Business.
 The AHCA proposes to fund “high risk pools” which supposedly will provide insurance for people with pre-existing conditions.
 But many critics of the AHCA are skeptical including the American Civil Liberties Union which said: “Unfortunately, ‘high risk pools’ have been tried repeatedly and have repeatedly failed for three main reasons: They impose premiums so high that most people cannot purchase the coverage.
 They cover only about half of the health care needed by the individual, and they impose life-threatening waiting periods.
 This latest effort underfunds risk pools by $200 billion — and it’ll be people with disabilities and others with chronic health needs left holding the bag.”